AhmadOmar-amego/AhmadOmar-amego/README.md

 ### 📫 Like to meet me??..

 - 👋 Hi, I’m @AhmadOmar-amego
-- 👀 I’m interested in AI , security field, and maybe something else :) Languages of interest: C++, Java, Python.
+- 👀 I’m interested in AI , security field, and maybe something else :) Languages of interest: Python, C++, Java and JavaScript.
 - 🌱 I’m currently learning ... react js , django , signals , mixins , devops
 - 💞️ I’m looking to collaborate on new topics and new vision and looking forward to achieve that
 - 📫 you can reach me on linkedin on this link :  https://www.linkedin.com/in/ahmad-akel-omar-0990411b1/